 - which help to strengthen the sense of belonging to the University,

 - which are directly related to the objectives of the student organizations,

 - which are jointly organized by societies within a faculty/school,

 - results and observations of which will be shared with other students of the University,

 - which are creative, e.g. special function of the year or first attempt of organization, and

 - with students representing the University in inter-varsity competition or external events.

 - The actual reimbursement will take into consideration of other subsidies / sponsorships which the respective student organization is able to obtain.

-13.1 The Director of Student Affairs reserves the right to approve an extra amount of fund to student organizations if the activity is proven to be beneficial to students at large or fulfilling 9
+- The DSA reserves the right to approve an extra amount of fund to student organizations if the activity is proven to be beneficial to students at a large scale.

-Department Endorsement Form (for students of self-funded programmes)
+- Department endorsement form (for activities with students of self-funded programmes)